Hialeah Market station

-Hialeah Market is a Tri-Rail commuter rail station in Hialeah, Florida.
-The station is located on Southeast 10th Court near Southeast 14th Street, opening to January 1989 as Miami Airport station.
-It was the southern terminus of Tri-Rail line until a new station was built closer to the airport in 1998.
+Hialeah Market is a Tri-Rail commuter rail Station in Hialeah, Florida.
+Station is located at Southeast 10th Court near Southeast 14th Street, opening in January 1989 as Miami Airport Station.
+It was the southern terminus of Tri-Rail line until a new Station was built closer to the airport in 1998.
 The name was changed to Hialeah Market Station at this point.
-The other Miami Airport station was closed on September 12, 2011, and this station's name was changed to Hialeah Market/Miami Airport station.
-The name was changed back to Hialeah Market station again in 2015 after Tri-Rail began serving Miami Airport station.
-Parking is available at this station.
+The other Miami Airport Station was closed in September 12, 2011, and this Station's name was changed to Hialeah Market/Miami Airport Station.
+The name was changed back to Hialeah Market Station again in 2015 after Tri-Rail began to serve Miami Airport station.
+Parking is available at this Station.
 Immediately north of the station is the historic Hialeah Seaboard Air Line Railway Station.

 Station layout

-The station has two tracks but only one side platform.
+The station has two tracks, and only one side platform.
 The station building, parking, and bus stops are west of the platform.